pjkri123/pjkri123/README.md

 ## 🚀 About Me
-🌱 Software Developer at Capgemini, passionate about building scalable and efficient solutions.
+🌱 Software Engineer at Capgemini, passionate about building scalable and efficient solutions.

 👨‍💻 Currently working with Java, Spring Boot, Hibernate, JPA, REST APIs, MySQL, Oracle SQL, and exploring ReactJS.